Paper bats, plastic spiders & mini white and orange pumpkins against dorm wall

 Take a load off and make your friends bring the food!
 This way you also don’t need to worry about whether you have enough food to make it through the night.
 If everyone’s bringing something, there’s bound to be more than enough.
 This is especially good if you have friends who like to stress bake and need something to do instead of writing an essay.

 Any combination of these tips should make your Halloween party truly spooktacular!
-Shout out to the RAs: These activities make for great hall events and pair well with pizza or Halloween candy.
+Shout out to the RAs: These ideas make for great hall events and decor (plus, they pair well with pizza or Halloween candy).

 Like what you’re reading?